A Guide to the Small Claims Track

-Detailed guidance as to how the form should be completed can be found here.
 Remember to include accurate details of the person or company who you are claiming against, concise details of the nature of your claim and the amount of money you are seeking to recover.
 If you wish to recover interest on the money owed to you, you must say so.

 Make sure to pay the appropriate Court fee.
 For small claims the fee will be between £25 and £455, further details can be found here.

 Once you have filed the claim, the Court will send you a Notice of Issue confirming the date the Defendant’s defence is due.
 The Defendant may apply for an extension to this period and the Court will notify you if they do so.

 If the Defendant fails to respond within the relevant time frame, you can obtain a “Judgment in Default”.
 This is a Court order requiring that they pay you the sum claimed.
 This can be requested by returning the slip at the bottom of the Notice of Issue or, for online claims, via the claims website.

 If the Defendant admits that the amount you are claiming is owed by them, they may request additional time in which to pay you.
 If you agree to this, you should ask the Court to make an order in the proposed terms.
 This can be requested by returning the slip at the bottom of the Notice of Issue or, for online claims, via the claims website.